 Drawn to Glamour will be on view on level 2 of the Hamilton Building in the Gates Family Gallery from March 25–July 22, 2018, and will be included in general admission and free for members and youth 18 and under.

-Drawn to Glamour: Fashion Illustrations by Jim Howard is organized by the DAM and is sponsored by Perch.
+Drawn to Glamour: Fashion Illustrations by Jim Howard is organized by the DAM.
 It is generously funded by the donors to the Annual Fund Leadership Campaign and the citizens who support the Scientific and Cultural Facilities District (SCFD).
 Special thanks to the Avenir Foundation and Nancy Lake Benson for their support of the Textile Art Department.
 Promotional support is provided by 5280 Magazine, CBS4, Comcast Spotlight and The Denver Post.